 The Port Authority's facilities include two tunnels and four bridges between the States of New York and New Jersey, the Hudson Tubes facility, including the Port Authority Trans-Hudson ("PATH") system, a bus terminal, the Trans-Hudson ferry service, five airports, the World Trade Center, six marine terminals, two waterfront development facilities, four industrial development facilities, a resource recovery facility and certain regional development facilities.
 From time to time on the basis of determinations by the Port Authority that such property was no longer required for the purposes for which it was acquired, the Port Authority has sold certain real property constituting all or part of certain facilities.
 Descriptions of the Port Authority's facilities appear at "Description of the Port Authority and Its Facilities" in Section II hereof.
-Information pertaining to capital investment in such facilities as of December 31, 2016, and significant capital projects as of December 31, 2016, appear at "Information on Capital Investment in Certain Port Authority Facilities" and "Significant Capital Projects" in Section II hereof.
-Facility activity for calendar year 2016 appears at "Volume of Vehicular Traffic at all Port Authority Crossings," "Oceanborne General Cargo at Port Authority Marine Terminals," "Number of Passengers at Port Authority Airports" and
+Information pertaining to capital investment in such facilities as of December 31, 2016, appear at "Information on Capital Investment in Certain Port Authority Facilities" and "Significant Capital Projects" in Section II hereof.
+Facility activity for calendar year 2016 appears at "Volume of Vehicular Traffic at all Port Authority Crossings," "Oceanborne General"

-"Domestic and International Air Cargo at Port Authority Airports" in Section II hereof and in "APPENDIX A-Consolidated Financial Statements as of and for the Years Ended December 31, 2016 and December 31, 2015 and Related Schedules" (hereinafter referred to as "Appendix A").
+Cargo at Port Authority Marine Terminals," "Number of Passengers at Port Authority Airports" and "Domestic and International Air Cargo at Port Authority Airports" in Section II hereof and in "APPENDIX I-Consolidated Financial Statements as of and for the Years Ended December 31, 2016 and December 31, 2015 and Related Schedules" (hereinafter referred to as "Appendix I").
+Certain facility traffic information for the three-month periods ending March 31, 2017 and March 31, 2016 appears in "APPENDIX II-Condensed Consolidated Financial Statements as of and for the Three-Month Period Ended March 31, 2017 (Unaudited)" (hereinafter referred to as "Appendix II").